 Since STRs are not occupied throughout the year, property owners can also expect less wear and tear.
 Maintenance issues will be picked up immediately as the property is cleaned and inspected before the arrival of another guest.
 This avoids long-term issues like a leaky geyser damaging cupboards and ensure you always have an eye on your property.
 All these lead to a property that will be better maintained over the years and will be guest-ready throughout the seasons.

 Both long-term and short-term rentals have their pros and cons so it’s smart to do some research before venturing into one.
 As a property owner, it’s best to weigh up both options along with its pros and cons before making a decision.

 Talk to us if you’re looking to make the switch from long-term to short-term or if you want to experience hands-off hosting for your Airbnb property.
-At Hometime, we specialise in managing short-term rentals without you lifting a finger.
+At Hometime, we are experienced short-term rental managers offering hassle-free hosting without you lifting a finger.